BirnadinErick/react/blog.md

 3. setTimeout takes time in milliseconds.
 4. hooks can only be used inside the function body components
 5. in useEffect any state would be captured and might be dirty when run.

+Apart from first 2 take-aways, I think rest are infamous for you and assume you are familiar with them.
+I will try to explain the first 2 hereafter, giving my absolute best.

 #### tailwindcss' tree-shaking